hambolu/erc20Wallet/README.md

         console . error ( error ) ;
     } ) ;
 ## Errors and contributions
-For a bug, write the problem directly on github issues or send it to miguel@lomeli.io .
+For a bug, write the problem directly on github issues or send it to info@ouchestechnology.com.ng .
 If you want to contribute to the project please send an email.

-#MiguelLomeli , #MiguelLomeli , #Lomeli , #Toopago , #ethereum , #tokens , #wallets , #erc20
+#OuchesTech , #OuchesTechnology , #ethereum , #tokens , #wallets , #erc20